allegro/turnilo/docs/configuration-datacubes.md

 If instead there was a period where you were ingesting both metrics then the above solution would double count that interval.
 You can 'splice' these two metrics together at a specific time point.

-Logically you should be able leverage the [Filtered aggregations](#filtered-aggregations-formula) to do:
+Logically you should be able to leverage the [Filtered aggregations](#filtered-aggregations-formula) to do:

 ```yaml
 - name: revenue  # DO NOT DO THIS IT WILL NOT WORK WITH DRUID < 0.9.2